My Partner: Production

 The cast and crew of the film are from Hawaii and the cast are all newcomers.
 The entire film was shot in Hawaii, with the producers making sure to showcase Hawaii's culture and make sure the film benefited the community.

 Music

 Three songs from Tribe Mafia (Sound of a Heartbreak, Take Me, and Feel the Rush) are featured in the film along with Chances by JULÉ.
-Many other Hawai'ian artists were featured as well such as Laʻamea Paleka (I'm Still Finding Love), Ahumanu, Keauhou, Hoʻopono Wong, Nā Wai ʻEhā, Kalena Delima & Kalaʻe Parish, Ikaika Blackburn, Kamaka Kukona, Kamalei Kawaʻa, Kealiʻi Reichel, Eugene Tunac Marquez, Iwalani, Poʻokela Wood, Napua Greig, Pewa, and U.H.
+Many other Hawai'ian artists were featured as well such as Laʻamea Paleka (I'm Still Finding Love), Ahumanu, Keauhou, Hoʻopono Wong, Nā Wai ʻEhā, Kalena Delima & Kalaʻe Parish, Ikaika Blackburn, Kamaka Kukona, Kamalei Kawaʻa, Kealiʻi Reichel, Eugene Tunac Marquez, Iwalani, Poʻokela Wood, Nāpua Greig, Pewa, and U.H.
 Timpuyog & Friends.

 Reception

 Devin Hung reviewing the film at the HIFF wrote, "MY PARTNER is a cute and necessary addition to the Boys Love genre.
 By showing two boys of Pacific Island heritage falling in love, the film is saying that everyone, no matter what cultural background you come from, should be able to be in a relationship that makes them happy".

-Bradley Gibson of Film Threat rated the film 7.5/10 and wrote, "My Partner is a slick, polished romance targeted at a specific audience.
-Even if you aren’t part of that demographic, Grace manages to infuse this wispy-thin cotton candy film with culturally and historically significant elements that inform and entertain".